 It’s no secret that recovery is difficult.
+This is why people seek help from treatment centers, a recovery coach, and sober companions.
 It can save your life and relationships, and help you down the path to true happiness, but the process is not without its obstacles.
 Remember that recovery is a journey and not a destination.
 And remember that you are not alone.

 Everyone’s experience is unique and very personal, but most recovering addicts encounter many, if not all, of these seven problems that arise in recovery.

 If your substance of choice happens to be a legal one, like alcohol, temptation lies around every corner.
 Drugs have a hypnotizing allure and breaking free is no easy task.
 Every recovering addict deals with temptation at one point or another.
 Many even find that temptation is a daily occurrence.

 Here are two tips for dealing with temptation: